Alexander Andrievsky

 Alexander Leonidovich Andrijevsky (Алекса́ндр Леони́дович Андрие́вский; born 10 August 1968) is a Belarusian former professional ice hockey player who played one game in the National Hockey League for the Chicago Blackhawks.
 The rest of his career, which lasted from 1984 to 2005, was mainly spent in European leagues.
 Internationally he played for the Belarusian national team at the 1998 and 2002 Winter Olympics, and seven World Championships.
 After his playing career he worked as a coach, including serving as the head coach for Admiral Vladivostok of the Kontinental Hockey League (KHL) for several seasons between 2015 and 2021.
+He is currently the head coach for Amur Khabarovsk of the Kontinental Hockey League (KHL).

 Playing career

 Andrijevsky spent the first six seasons of his career with his hometown team Dinamo Minsk between 1984 and 1990.
 In 1991, he moved to Dynamo Moscow.
 1991 was also the year Andrijevski was drafted by the Chicago Blackhawks, who selected him 220th overall in the 10th round.
 After one more season with Dynamo, Andrijevsky moved to North America, signing with the Blackhawks.
 For the 1992–93 season, he was assigned to the Indianapolis Ice of the International Hockey League before being called up by the Blackhawks for his only NHL game.

 The next season, Andrijevsky played just four games for Indianapolis before moving to the Kalamazoo Wings in the same league.
 It would be his final year in North America as he moved to the SM-liiga in Finland, joining HPK where he spent four seasons.
 He then split the 1998–99 season playing in Italian Hockey League - Serie A in Italy for HC Bolzano and in the Deutsche Eishockey Liga in Germany for the Krefeld Pinguine.
 Following a spell in the 2nd Bundesliga for EHC Neuwied, He returned to the DEL with Revierlöwen Oberhausen for two seasons.

 Andrijevsky returned to Russia in 2001 with Khimik Voskresensk of the Vysshaya Hokkeinaya Liga, the country's second-tier league.
 He later returned to the 2nd Bundesliga with EHC Freiburg before returning to Belarus with HK Gomel and a return to Dinamo Minsk to finish his career.